Flexible monthly business insurance

 Here are the landlord deductible expenses HMRC say you can claim for when completing your property income tax return.

 From the building itself to the contents you’ve provided, plus third party injuries or property damage – these are everyday risks faced by most UK landlords.
+Most mortgage lenders require you to have a landlord insurance policy in place as a condition of securing a buy-to-let mortgage – a regular house or home insurance policy won’t do.
 You can usually claim your landlord insurance policy payments as an allowable expenses, including some popular optional covers like:

 - Rental income protection – in case your property’s damaged and you can’t rent it out

 - Terrorism – in the unlikely event that your property is damaged or destroyed by an act of terrorism

 - Landlords' contents – covers items such as furniture and upholstery that are the property of the landlord

 Supercript's landlord insurance provides flexible, monthly cover.
 Get set up today and remember to file your payment history ready for when you complete your property income tax return.

 Maintenance and repairs

 HMRC are very clear about claiming for your maintenance costs – these will need to be exclusively related to your rental property (you can’t claim for any personal property maintenance) and must be for repair and not be for improvements that add to the capital value of the home.